BAMresearch/ctsimu-artist-module/README.md

 ## Installation

+1. Download the aRTist package file (`CTSimU-<version>.artp`) for the latest [Release](https://github.com/BAMresearch/ctsimu-artist-module/releases).
-Drag and drop the .artp file into your aRTist window to install the module.
+2. Drag and drop the `.artp` file into your aRTist window to install the module.
    The module relies on the `rl_json` extension, which comes by default since aRTist 2.10.2.

 ## Known Limitations